Introduction: Colonic Irrigation Board

 Arrange whatever you like in the way of music, incense, or gentle fan.
 A pad such as a yoga mat or a couple of foam floor tiles can make lying on the board more comfortable, especially for thin people, but we suggest something that is waterproof and easy to wash up.
 A small pillow for the head is good too.
 The pillow does not need to be waterproof.
 You may want to add a blanket or large towel if the air is cold.

-Insert the probe into the coupling tube inside the splash guard.
-The tip of the probe should extend about 4.5 inches (11 cm) beyond the butt blocks.
+Insert the nozzle into the coupling tube inside the splash guard.
+The tip of the nozzle should extend about 4.5 inches (11 cm) beyond the butt blocks.

 Place the water bucket in an elevated position so that the water will flow into the body.
 The bottom of the water bucket should be around 2 feet (60 cm) above the board, but anywhere from 1 to 4 feet (30~122 cm) will work okay.
 This does not mean that the bucket needs to be directly over the board, just that it needs to be higher than the board.
 Make sure that the bucket is secure and stable.
 Five gallons (19 liters) of water weighs about 42 lb (19 kg, or 3.3 stone), and you do NOT want that falling down, especially not on top of you.